Razat94/learn/SCRUM/readme.md

 	- For shorter Sprints, the event is usually shorter.

   - Sprint goal is defined.
 Explains the plan of work for the Sprint and why the work of that Sprint is important.
   - i.e. After the Development Team forecasts the Product Backlog items it will deliver in the Sprint, the Scrum Team crafts a Sprint Goal.
-	- During Sprint Planning, the Development Team may also invite other people to attend in order to provide technical or domain advice.
+	- During Sprint Planning, the Development Team may invite other people to attend in order to provide technical or domain advice.

 	```
 	Sprint Goal
 		- high level objective that will be accomplished by completing the Product Backlog items
 		- helps ensure a shared understanding of the whole Sprint purpose (puts everything on the table)
 		- Once settled, THE SPRINT GOAL IDEALLY SHOULD NEVER CHANGE (except by Product Owner).
 			The scope however may be clarified/renogitioted.
 	```

 	Questions to ask: